|

 brightness will mean that you need to increase contrast too to stop

+the colours becoming too washed out.
 Colour balance, colour to black and white translation are other

 things to play with.
 Sharpen is a function that works well with